-Why Colin Cowherd Only Has Patriots At No. 3 In Latest NFL Power Rankings
+NESN

-There’s no disputing that the New England Patriots are among the NFL’s elite, but they by no means are free of flaws.
+There’s no disputing New England Patriots’ place among the NFL’s elite, but they by no means are free of flaws.

 Entering their Week 9 tilt with the Baltimore Ravens, the Pats sits at 8-0, having rolled through quite a few teams with relative ease — due largely to a great defense.
 The problem is though, they haven’t really played any of the league’s better teams, outside of maybe the Buffalo Bills, so it’s tough to assess how they stack up against the NFL’s best.